 Your landlord could take you to court if you have rent arrears.
 The landlord can ask the court to order you to pay the money you owe in unpaid rent, and/or evict you from your home.
 You might have to pay court costs as well as the money you owe if this happens.

-Alternatively, call Civil Legal Advice on 0845 345 4345.
+Alternatively, contact Civil Legal Advice.
 You may be able to get help from their legal advisers if you qualify for Legal Help funding.
 Be prepared to answer questions about your income and savings so the helpline adviser can tell you if you qualify.
 They can explain your options and help you decide what to do.
 Shelter is one of the five providers of Legal Help funded advice provided by this helpline.

 Don't wait until the last minute.
 Act as quickly as possible or your options may be very limited.